PeacePeters/Predictive-Analytics-for-Business/README.md

-# Predictive Analytics for Busines Nanodegrees
+# Predictive Analytics for Busines Nanodegree

 In this [Predictive Analytics for Business](https://www.udacity.com/course/predictive-analytics-for-business-nanodegree--nd008t) program, we are applying predictive analytics and business intelligence to solve real-world business problems using Alteryx, Tableau, Python, SQL, and statistics.